Years 7 and 8

 Creative and expressive arts are given ample time in Years 7 to 9 to allow pupils to develop their appreciation of these subjects, which can in turn improve and develop creativity, thinking skills and independence when transferred into the traditional academic subjects.
 Humanities are taught through Brighton’s innovative 'Story of Our Land' course in Years 7 and 8, which uses the framework of UAE history to explore historical, geographical and philosophical themes over the two years.
 Arabic, Islamic and Social Studies form an integral part of the curriculum in the Senior School.

 In Year 9, pupils are offered the traditional range of academic subjects, but with substantial enrichment.
-All pupils study English, Arabic, Mathematics, the three Sciences, Mandarin and presentation skills alongside History and Geography.
+All pupils study English, Arabic, Mathematics, the three Sciences and presentation skills alongside History and Geography.
 Pupils may choose French or Spanish and two creative subjects from Music, Art, Drama, Design technology or Computing (coding).
 IT skills, including touch-typing, are taught.

 Years 10 and 11 (GCSE)